Skip to main content

 Why You Need It

-• Soil pH is the single most important factor in nutrient availability.
+• pH is the most critical factor in nutrient availability.
+Even perfect fertilizer won't work if pH is off.

 Best Time of Year

-• Gypsum: can be applied any time of year.
+• Gypsum: any time of year.

 What It Is